melyha/React-Native-Projects-comp265/README.md

 ## Project Overview
 Build a React Native mobile application for Saskatchewan Polytechnic students based on the Figma prototype.
 This document outlines the pre-development planning phase.
+The app is built with Expo and TypeScript.
+The app provides students with access to their courses, grades, schedule, and assignments through an intuitive Material Design 3 interface, with persistent storage for personalized data.

 ---